andreipfeiffer/css-in-js/README.md

 Support for __contextual styles__ allowing us to easily define __pseudo classes & elements__ and __media queries__ without the need to repeat the selector, as required in plain CSS:

 - can either support the SASS/LESS/Stylus `&` parent selector;
-- or provide any specific API or syntax to achieve this;
+- or provide any specific API or syntax to achieve the same result;

 [⬆️ to overview](#overview)